-Moorside Community Primary Academy fully recognises the contribution it can make to protect children from harm and to support and promote the welfare of all children who are registered pupils at our school.
-This policy applies to all stakeholders; pupils, staff, parents, governors, volunteers and visitors.
+Moorside Academy fully recognises the contribution we can make to protect children from harm and to support and promote the welfare of all children who are pupils at our school.
+This policy applies to all stakeholders; this includes pupils, staff, parents, governors, volunteers, placement students and visitors.